0cjs/sedoc/8bit/fm7/floppy.md

 supply; a CoCo user has claimed that he's swapped the two without problems.

+The FM-7 external drive unit [MB27611] appears to have had a pair of [YD-580] drives in it.

 Flexonsbd has created an [FM-7 disk controller board][flexonsbd] with an MB8877A on-board, so you can connect that directly to external drives rather than a controller.
 (It should let you use 3.5" drives!)